e-t-c-type/Seymazcondensed/README.md

 # Seymaz Condensed

-Inspired by 'Grecian' typefaces examples from the late XIXth century.
+Inspired by 'Grecian'/'wood' typefaces examples from the late XIXth century.

 Made between Amsterdam and Geneva by Mateo Broillet http://mateobroillet.ch within the 'etc studio'.